-When you use a dehumidifier, it helps remove excess moisture, which makes your house less conducive to allergens like dust mites, mold, and mildew.
+When you use a dehumidifier, it helps remove excess moisture (like from a ventless dryer or washing machine running), which makes your house less conducive to allergens like dust mites, mold, and mildew.
 You will be able to spend less time cleaning your home when you reduce dust.

 Knowing how a dehumidifier works, it’s pluses and minuses and the whether it can make you sick are important things to take into account when purchasing one!
 We hope this article helps you!